In Focus Podcast - S2 002: Interning at Blur

 Industrial Design and Mechanical Engineering

 What does it look like when you combine industrial design and mechanical engineering?
+What are the differences in manufacturing processes for medical device manufacturing?
 How do you get out of design ruts and push forward to find the best solution for a product?
+To answer these questions and others, we sat down with Anthony, an industrial designer and mechanical engineer at Blur.

 Julia